ScilifelabDataCentre/pathogens-portal/content/english/dashboards/npc-statistics.md

   <a class="dark-blue" href="https://nyheter.ki.se/covid-19-tester-ki-atergar-till-ordinarie-laboratorieverksamhet-men-har-fortsatt-beredskap">KI Press Release</a>
 </div>

-The dataset visualised in the graphs on this page is available [here](https://blobserver.dc.scilifelab.se/blob/NPC-statistics-data-set.csv).
+The dataset visualised in the graphs on this page is available [on SciLifeLab's Blobserver](https://blobserver.dc.scilifelab.se/blob/NPC-statistics-data-set.csv).
 The numbers reported here were compiled automatically and, as such, might not correspond to the numbers reported through other sources for different reasons.

 #### Total NPC test numbers